failmap/failmap/README.md

     . venv/bin/activate
     export DEBUG=1

+# Known Issues

+## Docker installation

+### ERROR: for admin_database_1  Cannot start service database: Mounts denied:
+As the error suggests, you're running the installation from a directory that is not shared with Docker.
+Change the docker configuration or run the installation from your user directory.
+You might receive this error if you run `docker-composer up` from /var/www/ or /srv/www/ as docker by default only has access to your user directory.

 # Versioning

 Version for the project is losely semver with no specific release schedule or meaning to version numbers (eg: stable/unstable).